 Winneshiek Medical Center will offer nutritional education program

 Winneshiek Medical Center is offering a new way to look at your relationship with food through a course called Healthy Body, Mind and Spirit.
-The four-session course costs $80, and runs March 14-Apirl 4, 2019.
-To learn about what the course will entail and find out if it is right for you, plan to attend a free informative gathering on March 7 from 5:30 – 6:30 pm in the WMC lower level conference rooms to hear an overview of the content and ask questions.
+The four-session course costs $80, and runs September 17 – October 8, 2019.
+To learn about what the course will entail and find out if it is right for you, plan to attend a free informative gathering on September 10 from 5:00 – 6:00 pm in the WMC lower level conference rooms to hear an overview of the content and ask questions.

 Healthy Body, Mind and Spirit is a course open to anyone interested, age 17 and older.
 Topics discussed in the course include, but are not limited to: dieting vs appetite-driven eating, metabolism basics, physical, mental and emotional connection to what we eat and identifying different types of hunger.